Hacker0x01/pingpong/README.md

 *Fun fact: Tinus Time is named after the famous player blocker [@martijnrusschen](https://github.com/martijnrusschen)*, who always prematurely joined the table before the finalists were finished.

 ### Obstacles
-- It's allowed to ["gandalf"](#vocabulary) another player.
+- It's allowed to [gandalf](#vocabulary) another player.
 This often happens during [Tinus Time](#tinus-half-time) or when a player is deliberately trying to sabotage the other.
 - The blocked player has to shout "gandalf" and make an effort to still try to hit back the ball, preferrably hitting the blocker with the ping pong bat.

 ### Table Touch